Virtuant/katacoda-scenarios/jenkins/jenkins-build-docker-images/step1.md

         && export JENKINS_HOME=$(pwd)/jenkins_home_alpine \
         && java -jar /usr/share/jenkins/jenkins.war 2>&1 1>/jenkins.log &'`{{execute}}

-After a minute or so, we should see that the jenkins.war is started:
+After a minute or so, we should see that the `jenkins.war` is started:

 `docker exec jenkins ps -ef`{{execute}}

 #### Load Dashboard

-You can load the Jenkins' dashboard via the following URL https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/  or by clicking the dashboard tab on the right.
+You can load the Jenkins' dashboard either by clicking the Dashboard tab on the right or following URL https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/ in a separate browser.

 In the next steps, you'll use the dashboard to configure the plugins and start building Docker Images.